-The Sustainable Development Committee shall periodically review the contents of the Policy, ensuring that it reflects the recommendations and best international practices from time to time in effect, and shall propose to the Board of Directors those amendments and updates that contribute to the development and ongoing improvement thereof, taking into account any suggestions or proposals made by the Compliance Unit or the professionals of the Group's companies.
+The Sustainable Development Committee shall regularly review the contents of the Policy, ensuring that it reflects the recommendations and best international practices from time to time in effect, and shall propose to the Board of Directors those amendments and updates that contribute to the development and ongoing improvement thereof, taking into account any suggestions or proposals made by the compliance units and the professionals of the Company and of the other companies of the Group.

-This Policy was initially approved by the Board of Directors on 20 December 2016 and was last amended on 20 December 2022.
+This Policy was initially approved by the Board of Directors on 20 December 2016 and was last amended on 20 June 2023.